Asthma

 Most people with asthma whose symptoms changed in any way during pregnancy will return to their pre-pregnancy condition within three months after giving birth.

-If your asthma symptoms increase or decrease during one pregnancy, you may be likely to experience the same thing in later pregnancies.
+If your asthma symptoms increase or decrease during a pregnancy, you may be likely to experience the same thing in later pregnancies.
 It is difficult to predict how asthma will change during pregnancy.

 Because of this uncertainty, work with your doctors to follow your asthma closely.
 This way, any change can be promptly matched with an appropriate change in treatment.
 This calls for good teamwork between you, your obstetrician, your primary care physician, and your asthma specialist.